The Best Dive Watches For Luxury Watch Enthusiasts

 Best Place To Buy A Luxury Watch Best Place To Sell A Luxury Watch

-Taking inspiration from the classic Seamaster models of 1957, the collection released the first dive watches fitted with the legendary Co-Axial escapement.
-We must remember though, Omega has been deep sea diving well before this as they regularly traversed with Jacques Mayol as they made their discoveries under seas.
+We must remember though, Omega has been deep sea diving well before this as they regularly traversed with Jacques Mayol as they made their discoveries under the waters.

 Composed of stainless steel, the Seamaster Planet Ocean comes in at a weighty 45.5mm.
-Paired with a rubber strap, this dive watch is not only comfortable but more than capable of dealing with your deep sea dives from sailing round the Seychelles to mixing cocktails in The Maldives.
+Paired with a rubber strap, this dive watch is not only comfortable but more than capable of dealing with your deep sea immersions from sailing round the Seychelles to mixing cocktails in The Maldives.

-The bezel is a talking point as it features premier black ceramic, ensuring its legibility and first rate durability against knocks and scrapes.
+The bezel is a talking point here as it features premier black ceramic, ensuring its legibility and first rate durability against knocks and scrapes.
 The dial is pitch black, ensuring the silvery indices and hands clearly stand out.
-This is enhanced with a good dose of Super-Luminova which emits a blue tinge on the indexes on the dial, but is decidedly green on the hands and bezel.

-The movement is a strong point of interest for any budding watch connoisseur.
+The movement is a strong point of interest for any budding dive watch connoisseur.
 Powered by the Calibre 9900, the movement is certified by METAS and runs an astonishing water resistance of 600 metres which is assisted via the helium escape valve.

 The helium valve does have value for dive watches of this nature.
 Why?
 Because helium is a massive problem and damages the watch when it undergoes pressure when returning to the surface.
-The valve releases the pressure and the risk of harming the timepiece or for any air bubbles to enter.

 The movement is Master Chronometer certified, guaranteeing the longevity and the accuracy of this timepiece.
 Look like a smooth criminal if you wear this with a black polo shirt or chill out with a day down by the beach.
-We’re sure it’ll cope with the water, whatever the adventure you take it on.
+We’re sure it’ll cope with the water, whatever the adventure or scuba exploration you take it on.

-You can buy an Omega Seamaster Planet Ocean reference 215.32.46.51.01.001 for £8,100 at the time of writing.
+You can buy an Omega Seamaster Planet Ocean reference 215.32.46.51.01.001 for £8,300 as of February 2024

-25. Panerai Luminor Marina Navy Seals
+32. Panerai Luminor Marina Navy Seals

 We know all about the associations Panerai has with Dwayne ‘The Rock’ Johnson, Sylvester Stallone and even Arnold Schwarzenegger.

-Source - Brand’s Site
+Source - Panerai

 Best Place To Buy A Luxury Watch Best Place To Sell A Luxury Watch